Skip to Main Content

 • Help children understand why they need to be careful and what they should watch out for.

 • Use assistive devices if they are needed.
-The care team can help families plan for patient-care aids such as mobility devices, non-slip bath mats, shower chairs, grab rails for the bath and toilet, portable toilet chairs, transfer boards, bed rails, and wheelchair ramps.
+Your care team can help you plan for patient-care aids such as mobility devices, non-slip bath mats, shower chairs, grab rails for the bath and toilet, portable toilet chairs, transfer boards, bed rails, and wheelchair ramps.

-If falls become a problem, talk to your health care team.
-Services such as physical therapy can help decrease your child's fall risk.
-Physical therapy can help strengthen muscles needed for balance and safe movement.
+If falls become a problem, talk to your care team.
+Services such as physical therapy can help strengthen the muscles needed for balance and safe movement to decrease your child's risk of falls.

 For more information